-As a user of the Virginia Community College System's local and shared computer systems, I understand and agree to abide by the following acceptable use agreement terms.
-These terms govern my access to and use of the information technology applications, services and resources of the VCCS and the information they generate.
+I acknowledge that this college is part of the Virginia Community College System (VCCS), home to Virginia's 23 community colleges.
+As a user of the college's local and shared computer systems, I understand and agree to abide by the following acceptable use agreement terms.
+These terms govern my access to and use of the information technology applications, services and resources of the VCCS, the college, and the information they generate.